Love Actually | 2003

 One of the first great department stores, there's been a Selfridges on this site since 1909.
 If you find the sculptural frontage too modest, you’ll be disappointed to learn that a plan to crown the building with a gigantic tower was never realised.
 But you probably know all about the store from TV series Mr Selfridge, with Jeremy Piven as the business's founder.

-What really is on the South Bank, east of Waterloo Bridge and the National Theatre, is Gabriel’s Wharf, a section of Queen’s Walk (the walking path running alongside the south bank of the River Thames).
-It's here, in front of the Riviera Restaurant, 56 Upper Ground, you’ll find the bench on which widowed Daniel (Liam Neeson), during a heart-to-heart chat, discovers that his distracted son (Thomas Brodie-Sangster) is – actually – in love.
+▶ On the South Bank of the River Thames, east of Waterloo Bridge and the National Theatre, is Gabriel’s Wharf, SE1, a section of Queen’s Walk (the walking path running alongside the south bank of the river).
+It's here, in front of the Riviera Restaurant, 56 Upper Ground, you’ll find the bench on which Daniel, during a heart-to-heart chat, discovers that his distracted son (Thomas Brodie-Sangster) is – actually – in love.

 In these days of strict security, ‘10 Downing Street’, the official residence of the Prime Minister (Hugh Grant), was represented by a set built onstage at Shepperton Studio.

-It's during the a school concert at Elliott School, Pullman Gardens, Putney, southwest London, that their relationship is revealed to an astonished public.
+▶ She's on her way to a family outing, so it's during the a school concert at what was Elliott School, now Ark Putney Academy, Pullman Gardens, Putney, SW15, southwest London, that their relationship is revealed to an astonished public. ⏏